Extension DGAs and topological Hochschild homology: Proof of the results on topological equivalences and the non-extension example

+where $i= H\F_p \wedge f$ and $m$ is the $H\F_p$ structure map of $Y$.
+The map $m$ is a map of $\hfp$-algebras because it is the left adjoint of the identity map of $Y$ under the usual adjunction between $\hfp \alg$ and $\sph \alg$.
+Note that we denote $H\F_p \wedge f$ by $i$ because the map $i$ in the composite above should be compared to the map $i$ in \eqref{diag we in HFp calg}.

 Again, what remains is to show that $\psi_*$ is an isomorphism.
 Note that the functor $H\F_p \wedge -$ preserves weak equivalences as described in the proof of Proposition 4.7 in \cite{Shipley2004convenient}.
-Identifying homotopy groups of $T$ with homotopy groups of $H\F_p \wedge Z$ through the trivial fibration above, and identifying homotopy groups of $H\F_p \wedge T$ with those of $H\F_p \wedge H\F_p \wedge Z$ through the induced weak equivalence in $H\F_p$ homology, we obtain a similar description of $\psi_*$ as before.
-It is sufficient to show that the claims above also hold in this case.
-Claim 1 follows by the hypothesis that $\pi_* Y$ is trivial at the degrees where the algebra generators of the dual Steenrod algebra are.
-Claim 2 follows similarly.
-Claim 3 also follows similarly by considering the canonical composite map
+Identifying homotopy groups of $T$ with homotopy groups of $H\F_p \wedge Z$ through the trivial fibration above and similarly identifying the homotopy groups of $H\F_p \wedge T$ with those of $H\F_p \wedge H\F_p \wedge Z$, we obtain a description of $\psi_*$ similar to the one in \eqref{psi star diagram}.